-When a person applies for life insurance, there are a number of different parameters that the insurance company’s underwriters will review prior to issuing the applicant a policy.
+From an underwriting perspective, there is a lot of info to review and comb through.
 These primarily have to deal with the individual’s health and health history.
-However, they also can include other aspects of the applicant’s life, such as his or her family health history, their hobbies and habits, and whether or not they have any other life insurance policies in force.
+However, they also can include other aspects of the applicant’s life, such as his or her family health history, their hobbies and habits, and other life insurance plans.

 How Depression History Can Factor Into Your Life Insurance Application Decision

 Some of the things that can contribute to an individual’s life expectancy include their overall health.
 For example, if they have been diagnosed with an illness such as heart disease or cancer, it is entirely possible that their life expectancy may be shorter than someone who has not.

 Other aspects can include the way that a person actually lives their life.
 For instance, if he or she participates in dangerous hobbies, like skydiving.